Lithuanians: Cultural subgroups

-Apart from the various religious and ethnic groups currently residing in Lithuania, Lithuanians themselves retain and differentiate between their regional identities; there are 5 historic regional groups: Žemaičiai, Suvalkiečiai, Aukštaičiai, Dzūkai and Prūsai, the last of which is virtually extinct.
+Apart from the various religious and ethnic groups currently residing in Lithuania, Lithuanians themselves retain and differentiate between their regional identities; there are 5 historic regional groups: Žemaičiai, Suvalkiečiai, Aukštaičiai, Dzūkai and Lietuvininkai, the last of which is virtually extinct.
 City dwellers are usually considered just Lithuanians, especially ones from large cities such as Vilnius or Kaunas.

-The four groups are delineated according to certain region-specific traditions, dialects, and historical divisions.
+The five groups are delineated according to certain region-specific traditions, dialects, and historical divisions.
 There are some stereotypes used in jokes about these subgroups, for example, Sudovians are supposedly frugal while Samogitians are stubborn.